birukbelihu/pynum2words-dictionaries/README.md

 ```text
 Line 2 Invalid Format: 1One — expected 'number = word'
 ```

+Once you've done creating your language dictionary, you can test it using the `pyn2wc` tool by downloading it from the [releases](https://github.com/birukbelihu/pynum2words-dictionaries/releases) page.
+This tool will help you to check if your dictionary is valid and can be used with the `pynum2words` library.

 # How To Use The Language Dictionary

 To use the language dictionary you created, you need to save it with a `.n2w` extension and place it in the current or any other directory you want(Note that you should use the absolute path if it's in another folder).
 After that, you can use it in your Python code like this: